Index154/nyexbot/README.md

 I also added some unrelated commands that I came up with to this bot.
 These include an Elden Ring random message generator, databases for quotes, images and videos, a random nickname generator and other random stuff.

 This was my first step into Javascript, Node.js, npm, SQL and more.
 It's actually also the first Linux server I ever set up aside from simple school projects.
 Because of this there is definitely a lot of room for improvement and a bunch of bad practices at play.
-But I try my best!
+There are a lot of things I need to fix but progress is fairly slow.

 The folder info/nyex-plans contains lists of changes and features I want to work on some day.